Transround/NativerSDK/tools/nativer-admin-plugin-android-studio/README.md

 ![](./doc/images/4_register_new_account_2.png)

-After successful registration and resource upload - the backend service generates 70+ language resource files for your app.

 Testing the integration
 ------------
 Generate a new APK and load it on your phone.
 (See note for Android Studio 1.1)